streamnative/pulsar-io-amqp-1-0/docs/amqp-1-0-sink.md

 - [Create Connector with Function mesh](https://functionmesh.io/docs/connectors/run-connector).
   Using this way requires you to set the docker image.
 You can choose the version you want to launch from [here](https://hub.docker.com/r/streamnative/pulsar-io-amqp-1-0/tags)

-No matter how you create an AMQP1_0 sink connector, the minimum configuration contains the following parameters.
+No matter how you create an AMQP 1.0 sink connector, the minimum configuration contains the following parameters.

 ```yaml
     configs: